 When you put your home on the market, you are essentially making an offer to buyers for a given number can acquire your home for.
 Buyers, in turn will make an offer to you that you can respond with in several ways.

 The process of making offers varies around the country.
 Typically, the buyer’s agent will present a written offer to the seller through the seller’s agent.

 A counteroffer is nothing more than a new offer with different terms.
 Offers and counteroffers reflect the back-and-forth activity of the marketplace.
 It’s a common, efficient and practical process.
 All parties strive for a positive outcome.

 The goal of every seller is to have a line of buyers outside the front door, each bringing higher and higher offers.
 And while this has been known to happen, in most markets there is some balance between the number of buyers and sellers.
 To determine whether a buyer’s offer is acceptable, the seller should consider the following questions:

 In each case, we review the pros and cons of each offer and then determine whether an offer is acceptable.

 Buyers offer often contain contingencies or “subject to” clauses that must be met before the contract is considered binding.
-They can include you are not familiar with.
+They can include Real Estate Lingo that you are not familiar with.
 They can include the following:

 We make sure that any buyer contingencies have a time clause, also called a kick-out clause.
 This limits the contingency to a short time period (say 12, 24 or 48 hours) should you receive another acceptable offer.
 This makes sure you are able to pursue other offers without undue restraint.